 Pinning to Group Boards using Board Lists

-I have lots of group boards to post to and the feature called Board Lists helps me select the relevant groups to pin to.
+If you have a lot of group boards to post to there is a feature called Board Lists that helps you select the relevant groups to pin to.

-Board Lists lets you organise groups into different categories, eg blogging, business, fashion etc.
+Board Lists lets you organise group boards into different categories, eg blogging, business, fashion etc.

 Create your own headings and add the boards that fit under that category, then when you go to pin, simply select the board list that is relevant to your pin and it will be posted to all the boards in that list which saves a lot of time.

-I also make sure I don’t over pin by noting the number of times per day each board allows pinning and put them in their own lists.
+Make sure you don’t over pin by noting the number of times per day each board allows pinning and put them in their own lists.
 See the screenshot below showing how I organise my board lists.

 What is Tailwind SmartLoop?